The Appeal of Online Roulette Sites

 Popular Types of Roulette

-- Live roulette - This is the closest to an online recreation of a land-based casino.
-With live roulette, you can watch a video of a croupier acting in real time at a genuine roulette table.
+- Live - This is the closest to an online recreation of a land-based casino.
+With this version, you can watch a video of a croupier acting in real time at a genuine roulette table.
 We have posted details of various online live casinos that have all won our recommendation.

-- American roulette - One of the two main types of online roulette; European roulette is the other.
+- American - One of the two main types; European is the other.
 American roulette wheels have the numbers 1-38, plus 0 and 00.

-- European roulette - This is very similar to American roulette; however, its numbers are 1-36 and 0, while there isn't the inclusion of 00.
-As a result, you are likelier to win if you play European roulette.
+- European - This is very similar to American roulette; however, its numbers are 1-36 and 0, while there isn't the inclusion of 00.
+As a result, you are likelier to win if you play the European version.

-- Mini roulette - A relatively rare version of roulette, it uses the numbers 0-12 rather than 0-36.
+- Mini - A relatively rare version, it uses the numbers 0-12 rather than 0-36.
 The play area is significantly smaller, too.
 You can read our more detailed breakdown of mini roulette.

 How To Play Roulette

-Don't feel daunted if you are new to roulette, as it is delightfully simple to play.
-There are three main components of an online roulette game: a roulette board, a wheel and a ball.
+Don't feel daunted if you are new to the game, as it is delightfully simple to play.
+There are three main components of an online roulette game: a board, a wheel and a ball.
 The numbers are black or red except in the case of the 0 and 00, which are usually green.

 Those numbers feature on both the board and the wheel.
 To start playing, you bet on the number on which you expect the ball to land in the wheel.
 You can place that bet by literally placing chips within that number's square on the board, but can also boost your odds with multiple bets at once.